WebAssembly/website/news/2025-03-27-spectec/index.md

 That is why — in addition to a conventional prose specification — the Wasm spec also contains a complete (and normative!) formal specification.
-In fact, the formal version was written long *before* the prose, which was then created by manually transliterating the formal rules into natural language (for some definition of “natural”).
+In fact, the formal version was written long *before* the prose, which was then created by manually transliterating the formal rules into natural language (for some definition of "natural").
-Both formulations complement each other: where the mathematical formulation is *declarative* and amenable to formal methods and quick iteration, the prose formulation is *algorithmic* and more accessible to a broader audience of “casual” readers.
+Both formulations complement each other: where the mathematical formulation is *declarative* and amenable to formal methods and quick iteration, the prose formulation is *algorithmic* and more accessible to a broader audience of "casual" readers.

 However, with that we also created a new problem for ourselves:
 We now have doubled the work that spec and proposal authors have to do.